 You can create keyword tests in several ways:

 The easiest way is to record a keyword test.
-You can start recording a new keyword test or record this test during script recording.

 For detailed information on recording and adding keyword tests to your project, see Creating and Recording Keyword Tests.